Software Factory, Architecture & Research or other

 - Link to a Doodle or similar tool to collect attendance

 - Record the workshop session, unless there's a specific reason preventing it

 Ask to Training/Workshop steward if there are doubts about the activities to stated above.

 The workshops are open for attendance to everyone that has the stated prerequisites, keep in mind that in order to not disrupt normal AgileLab operations the workshop should be divided in 4 appointments, two hours long, one week apart, with a maximum attendance of 10 peoples per appointment.

-Try to facilitate the scheduling of appointments to fill those, remind often that a "seat" is something valuable and that any change in scheduling should be promptly communicated to the workshop organizer in order to leave the seat to another coworker eager to learn.
+Try to facilitate the scheduling of appointments to fill those, often remind that a "seat" is something valuable and that any change in scheduling should be promptly communicated to the workshop organizer in order to leave the seat to another coworker eager to learn.

-Try to hold the workshop as a Microsoft Teams meeting (even if it was held in presence) in order to be able to record the screen via the built in Microsoft Teams functionality, recording will be available from the meeting chat once stopped.
+Try to hold the workshop as a Microsoft Teams meeting (even if it was held in presence) in order to be able to record the screen via the built-in Microsoft Teams functionality, recording will be available from the meeting chat once stopped.